Creator Fee Rights

 - The fee-rights holder sees a live “Your LP fees” panel on the token page and on their portfolio, and can claim any time with one transaction.

-- Claiming is permissionless in effect: collection always routes 70/30 by the on-chain rules; nobody can intercept or redirect your share.
+- Claiming is permissionless in effect: collection always routes by the on-chain rules for that token’s venue; nobody can intercept or redirect your share.

 Transferring fee rights (community takeover)

 Section titled “Transferring fee rights (community takeover)”Creator fee rights can be handed to a new address — useful when a community takes over a token (“CTO”) or a creator wants to pass the torch.
-The handoff is deliberately two-step so rights can never be moved by accident or stolen in one signature:
+The handoff works identically regardless of graduation venue, and is deliberately two-step so rights can never be moved by accident or stolen in one signature:

 - Propose — the current holder enters the recipient address.
 The app shows a full review of the rules before anything is signed.